Fluid model

 model

-Specify which thermal conductivity model to use for fluid.
+Specify which thermal conductivity model to use for the fluid.
 Options:

 • constant - constant thermal conductivity